terrencetec/kontrol/docs/source/tutorial.rst

 Tutorials
 =========
-This tutorial is divided into two parts, basic suspension commissioning and advanced control methods.
+This tutorial is mainly divided into two parts, :ref:`Basic Suspension Commissioning` and :ref:`Advanced Control Methods`.
+There's an extra section called :ref:`General Utilites` and there you will find miscellaneous tools that are generally useful.

 In the first part, the commissioning of the active control system for a stage of a virtual suspension with 3 degrees of freedom is demonstrated.